 Arthritis is an inflammatory disease that affects many people around the world.
 It attacks the joints, causing stiffness and pain that is often unbearable.
 You feel blocked, helpless, and even frustrated because you feel as though you have lost your independence.

-What causes pain in finger joints
+Reason for pain in finger joints

 However, there is one small difference to point out.
 Particular forms of arthritis affect the hands in different ways.
 For example, psoriatic arthritis, a type of arthritis that is related to skin psoriasis, causes pain in the joints closest to the nails.
 While in osteoarthritis, which is the most common form of arthritis, it is the cartilage that is damaged in the joints of the fingers and thumb.